MicrosoftLearning/mslearn-fabric/Instructions/Labs/06d-secure-data-warehouse.md

     GO
     ```

-    The test user has not been granted UNMASK permission so data returned for the FirstName, Phone and Email columns is masked because those columns were defined with a mask in the `CREATE TABLE` statement.
+    The test user hasn't been granted UNMASK permission so data returned for the FirstName, Phone, and Email columns are masked because those columns were defined with a mask in the `CREATE TABLE` statement.

 5. Reconnect as yourself, the Workspace Admin, and run the following T-SQL to unmask data for the test user.
-Replace 'testuser@testdomain.com' with the name of the user you're testing with who is a member of **Viewer** orkspace role.
+Replace 'testuser@testdomain.com' with the name of the user you're testing with who is a member of **Viewer** workspace role.

     ```sql
     GRANT UNMASK ON dbo.Customer TO [testuser@testdomain.com];